Getting there, entry fees, what to expect and a wee story about a giant

-- Ulster Busses 172/ 402 / 402a run services between Coleraine and Ballycastle, passing Giant’s Causeway and other Causeway Coast sites.
-Download the timetable (PDF) or use the Ulster Bus Journey planner.
+- Ulster Busses 172/ 402 / 402a run services between Coleraine and Ballycastle, passing Portrush, Dunluce Castle, Giant’s Causeway and other Causeway Coast sites.
+Use the Ulster Bus Journey planner for schedules.

 - Use the Bushmills Park and Ride service which runs every 20 minutes from March to October.